purshink/ReactJS-Spring-Boot-Full-Stack-App/README.md

 <b>-react-frontend</b>

 ReactJS frontend application where users can find and save hobbies and businesses can manage offers.
 In order to access the application, user / business must login using his/her username and password.
-All the requests coming from react-frontend to secured endpoints in react-frontend have a access token (JWT) that is generated when user / business logs in.
+All the requests coming from react-frontend to secured endpoints in spring-backend have a access token (JWT) that is generated when user / business logs in.

 react-frontend uses Semantic UI React as CSS-styled framework.